nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 - `UniquePersonsList#gatherEmails(GatherEmailPrompt prompt)` —  Iterates through the persons list and calls `GatherEmailPrompt#gatherEmails(Person person)`, passing in each person.

-Depending on the type of `GatherEmailPrompt`, it triggers either:
+Depending on the type of `GatherEmailPrompt`, the method above triggers either:

 - `Person#gatherEmailsContainsTag(String prompt)` —  Checks if the given prompt is a substring of any Tag names in the `Set<Tag>` of the current person.
 - `Person#gatherEmailsContainsFinancialPlan(String prompt)` —  Checks if the given prompt is a substring of any Financial Plan names in the `Set<FinancialPlan>` of the current person.

 These methods internally utilize `Tag#containsSubstring(String substring)` and `FinancialPlan#containsSubstring(String substring)`, respectively.
 These substring comparisons are performed in a case-insensitive manner by converting both the prompt and the financial plan/tag names to lowercase before the check.
 This is to make gathering of emails more convenient and flexible.

 Currently, we only allow gathering emails by `FinancialPlan` and `Tag` as these are the more likely to be searched to gather emails by.
 However, additional classes implementing the `GatherEmailPrompt` interface can be added to enable the gathering of emails based on a broader range of fields.

 The following sequence diagram shows how the gather emails by financial plan operation works: